Beach

 • Spain is one hour ahead of Portugal so plan accordingly.

-• Also take a photo on each side as holidays and events change the schedule.
+• Also take a photo of the schedules on each side as holidays and events change the times.

 • Set your alarm to make sure you don’t miss the boat, they leave on time.